kmatarese/glide/README.md

 Installation
 ------------

-> ⚠️ **Warning**: This project is in an alpha state and is rapidly changing.
-It should not be used in production.
+> ⚠️ **Warning**: This project is in an alpha state.
+Please test carefully for production usage and report any issues.

 ```shell
 $ pip install glide